Reptile Myths

 Incorrect Myth: Snakes dislocate their jaws when eating.
 (This is a myth.)

-Corrected Version: The bottom part of reptile skulls are not connected like mammal skulls.
+Corrected Version: The bottom parts of reptile skulls are not connected like mammal skulls.
 They are instead attached by a ligament, meaning it can stretch much easier.
 Did you know that some snakes eating their food is equivalent in proportion to their head as a human eating a whole watermelon?

 Incorrect Myth: Snakes will often chase you.
 (This is a myth.)

 Origin: When a snake is trying to run away from you, it is easy to misunderstand this and assume it is chasing you.
-Also this is propelled by an overall fear of snakes.
+Also, this is propelled by an overall fear of snakes.

 Incorrect Myth: Rattlesnakes are poisonous.
 (This is a myth.)